 Better Business Bureau is warning about these common holiday scams and frauds:

 Malware e-cards: Viruses and malware often travel in e-mail attachments or links.
-Don't click on an e-mail from someone you don't know or a name your don't recognize.
-When in doubt, delete the e-card or e-mail.
+Don’t click on an e-mail from someone you don’t know or a name you don’t recognize.
+When it doubt, delete!

-Stranded grandkids: It's the classic "grandparent scam".
-If your grandchild, relative or friend calls or send you an e-mail saying they were robbed or hurt overseas, check to verify it's true before wiring money.
+Stranded grandkids: It’s the classic “grandparent scam.”
+If your grandchild, other relative or friend calls or e-mails to say they were robbed or hurt overseas, check before wiring money.

-Counterfeit gifts: Low prices on luxurious goods are almost always cheap counterfeits.
-At best, you'll look like a Scrooge.
+Counterfeit gifts: Low prices on luxury goods are almost always cheap counterfeits.
+At best, you’ll look like a Scrooge.
 At worst, you may be helping finance drug traffickers or terrorists.

-Pickpockets: When out shopping, keep your purse or wallet secure.
-Don't get overburdened or put shopping bags down, even for a moment.
-Thieves are watching and waiting for the perfect moment to snatch up your items, wallet or purse.
+Pickpockets: Need we say more?
+Keep your purse or wallet secure when shopping.
+Don’t get overburdened or put shopping bags down, even for a moment.
+Thieves are watching!

-Stolen gift cards: If you are buying gift cards for someone this holiday season, make sure you are buying from reputable dealers, not online or from individuals. it's easy for a scammer to sell you the card and then use the funds before you even have the chance to give the card as a gift.
+Stolen gift cards: Buy gift cards only from reputable dealers, not online or from individuals.
+It’s easy for a scammer to sell you the card, then pull off the funds before you can even give the gift.

 Fake coupons: Be cautious when downloading coupons.
 Always make sure you are at a retailer’s real website.
 Be especially careful with coupon sites that ask for personal information.

 Santa scammers: What could be more jolly than a letter from Santa addressed directly to your child?
 Make sure the site is real and not gathering your data for identity theft purposes.

 Fake charities: Charities count on end-of-the-year giving, so be generous if you can.
 But be careful, too, because scammers set up fake charities with similar sounding names.